asalber/asalber.github.io/calculus/manual/analytic-geometry.md

 **Example**.
 The height or weight of a person, the temperature of a gas or the time it takes a vehicle to travel a distance.

-However, there are other phenomena that cannot be described adequately by an scalar.
-If, for instance, a sailor wants to head for seaport and only knows the intensity of wind, he won’t know what direction to take.
+However, there are other phenomena that cannot be described adequately by a scalar.
+If, for instance, a sailor wants to head for seaport and only knows the intensity of wind, he will not know what direction to take.
 The description of wind requires two elements: intensity and direction.

 ### Vectors